-Herding animals such as sheep, goats, and deer will help each other to feed.
-While some members of the group will be grazing, other members will keep watch for danger.
-The grazing members will then swap, so the rest of the group also get time to eat.
+Herding animals such as sheep, goats, and deer will help each other feed.
+While some group members will be grazing, other members will keep watch for danger.
+The grazing members will then swap, so the rest of the group also gets time to eat.

 Rabbits and hares have a similar living situation.
 There will also be group members on watch, and if they sense danger, they will stamp their feet on the ground to warn the rest of the group to find shelter.

 Many bird species also adopt this same approach.
 Being able to fly has its advantages, but sometimes a bird’s predator is another bird.
 If one bird spots a predator, it will give a warning call and take off.
 This prompts the rest of the group to take off as well.

 A predator may be intimidated by a large flock all taking off at once, so this behavior reduces the risk of predation.

 It does not matter whether the species is carnivorous or herbivorous; groups will always help each other protect their young.
 This may be from lone animals or predators.

 Herds and packs will also ensure food is available for the young in the group, even if it means the adults get less food.
 Predators typically try to catch larger prey when there are babies in the group.